wokroll/media-splitting/README.md

 # Split_optimizer
-This is the project of optimizing media splits
+This is the project for solving allocation of some budget.